whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/terminal/Command Line/18-selected-super-useful-linux-one-liners.md

 $ -- rm -rf --no-preserve-root / --
 ```

 - From POSIX 7th version you need to use the “no-preserve-root” flag.
 This flag is used to avoid treating “/” in a special way.

-## Regular commands
+## Regular Commands

 ## 4\.
-Find out the Top Most Used Commands
+Find Out the Top Most Used Commands

 This one-liner command is handy if you want to know which commands you use the most.
 With -n X, you indicate how many you want to show.
 For example, n -10 shows the ten most used commands.